Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Tempted to try a password manager?
 It could be one of the smartest moves you could make towards proper online security.

-One of our favourites is 1Password, a fantastic all-round password manager that's easy to use, and can create strong online passwords for you.
+One of our favorites is LastPass, a fantastic all-round password manager that’s easy to use, and can create strong online passwords for you.

-Check out our full 1Password review for more detail, or see the deal below:
+Check out our full LastPass review for more detail, or see the deal below:

 Pros